 If you already understand what LDAP is, what it is good for, Schemas, objectClasses, Attributes, matchingRules, Operational objects and all that jazz - skip this section.
-But if you are going to do anything except follow HOWTOs you must understand most of this stuff.
+But if you are going to do anything except blindly follow HOWTOs you must understand most of this stuff.

 Once upon a time, in the dim and distant past (the late 70's - early 80's) the ITU (International Telecommunication Union) started work on the X.400 series of email standards.
-This email standard required a directory of names (and other information) that could be accessed across networks in a hierarchical fashion not dissimilar to DNS for those of you familiar with its architecture.
+This email standard required a directory of names (and other information) that could be accessed across networks in a hierarchical fashion not dissimilar to DNS for those familiar with its architecture.

 This need for a global network based directory led the ITU to develop the X.500 series of standards and specifically X.519, which defined DAP (Directory Access Protocol), the protocol for accessing a networked directory service.

 The X.400 and X.500 series of standards came bundled with the whole OSI stack and were big, fat and consumed serious resources.
 Standard ITU stuff in fact.

 Fast forward to the early 90's and the IETF saw the need for access to global directory services (originally for many of the same email based reasons as the ITU) but without picking up all the gruesome protocol (OSI) overheads and started work on a Lightweight Directory Access Protocol (LDAP).
 LDAP was designed to provide almost as much functionality as the original X.519 standard but using the TCP/IP protocol - while still allowing inter-working with X.500 based directories.
 Indeed, X.500 (DAP) inter-working and mapping is still part of the IETF LDAP series of RFCs.

 A number of the more serious angst issues in the LDAP specs, most notably the directory root naming convention, can be traced back to X.500 inter-working and the need for global directories.